 Nicole Boenke, “The Achaeobotanical Record,” Metalla: Forschungsberichte des Deutschen Bergbau-Museums 21.1–2/2014, 2015, pp. 60-74

-Ancient woodworking based on wedges, adzes, and chisels followed a very different logic than modern woodworking which starts from homogeneous boards cut with saws and planed smooth.
+Ancient woodworking based on wedges, adzes, and chisels followed a very different logic than modern woodworking which starts from homogeneous boards cut with motorized saws.
 Books on ancient shipbuilding, architecture, and furniture will get you started.
 On the other hand, lathes were used for working wood and bone (chariot axles and spokes, throne legs at Persepolis, a knife handle at Chehrābād), and those crafts may have been more similar to their modern counterparts.

 Caroline Earwood, Domestic Wooden Artefacts: in Britain and Ireland from Neolithic to Viking Times (Liverpool University Press, 1993)